THS-International/website/src/markdown-pages/faq.md

           and participating in Reception events you automatically agree to these rules.
         title: What rules do I have to follow for the Reception?
+      - description: >-
-      - description: Your Buddy will contact you soon!
+          Your Buddy will contact you soon!

+          They will be leading the Buddy Meetings, which is a small group of new students in similar study fields.
         title: When do I get my Buddy?
       - description: >-
           We put the health and safety of our students and community first.
 We